-To help students prepare for their careers and set their career goals, a rich array of market-driven career guidance initiatives is provided, including workshops, career advisory sessions, e-learning resources, and Professional Mentorship Scheme, through which students can build stronger ties with industry professionals.

-Under our thematic campaign "One student, One Internship", to equip students further with real work experience, over 1,000 internship opportunities from more than 200 companies are provided to students.
+To help students prepare for their careers and set their career goals, a rich array of market-driven career guidance initiatives is provided, including workshops, forums, career advisory sessions, e-learning resources, and Professional Mentorship Scheme, through which students can build stronger ties with industry professionals.
+Under our thematic campaign "One Student, One Internship", to equip students with real work experience, over 1,500 internship opportunities from more than 300 companies are provided to students annually.
 The internships cover China and overseas regions, such as Africa, Australia, France, Germany, Japan, Malaysia, New Zealand, Singapore, Spain, Thailand, United Kingdom, USA, Vietnam, etc.

-To further map our students with suitable career opportunities, over 200 employers are brought onto campus annually through recruitment talks and careers fair.
-A joint-institutional job portal namely the "Joint-Institution Network for Student Success (JINESS)" is also established together with four other local self-financed tertiary institutions to facilitate job hunting of our students and graduates.
+To further map our students with suitable career opportunities, over 200 employers are brought to HSUHK every year through recruitment talks and careers fair.
+A joint-institutional job portal namely the "Joint-Institution Network for Student Success (JINESS)" established together with four other local self-financed tertiary institutions is also in place to facilitate job hunting of our students and graduates.

-In view of the global development and market needs, a transformation of conventional career initiatives has taken place in recent years, including international virtual internship, online training and hybrid careers fair.
+In view of the rapid global development and new market needs in recent years, career initiatives have been transformed and taken place in both virtual and physical formats, including international internship, training, careers fair, etc. to provide sustainable strong career support to students.